proofrock/filetunnel/README.md

 GatewayPorts clientspecified # or 'yes'
 ```

 **WARNING!** This setting allows the forwarded port (*any* forwarded port, even for other uses) to be globally accessible.
-Carefully consider the security implications of this.
+Consider the security implications of this.

 ### The source system